Fantom-Factory/afSlim/readme.md

 Warnings are logged should a void element NOT be empty.

-HTML5 documents should be served up (from a web / app server such as [BedSheet](http://www.fantomfactory.org/pods/afBedSheet)) with a MimeType of:
+HTML5 documents should be served up (from a web / app server such as [BedSheet](http://www.fantomfactory.org/pods/afBedSheet)) with a `Content-Type` of:

     text/html